kavyakirthi/cpg-radar-data-updated_code/README.md

 I created a main() function to organize the overall workflow.

 ## Added Robust Error Handling
-Wrapped all JSON file reading in try/except blocks to catch:
+Wrapped all JSON file reading in except blocks to catch:

 Missing files